Lecrapouille/zipper/README.md

 - Compress faster, less compressed: `Zipper::ZipFlags::Faster`.
 - Compress intermediate time/compression: `Zipper::ZipFlags::Medium`.
 - Compress better: `Zipper::ZipFlags::Better`.
+- To preserve directory hierarchy add `| Zipper::ZipFlags::SaveHierarchy` else files are only stored.

 In case of success, the `add()` will return `true`; otherwise it will return `false` and `error()` should be used for getting the std::error_code.